pubkey/rxdb/docs-src/rx-storage.md

 The Dexie.js based storage is based on the [Dexie.js](https://github.com/dexie/Dexie.js) IndexedDB wrapper.
 It stores the data inside of a browsers IndexedDB database and has a very small bundle size. **If you are new to RxDB, you should start with the Dexie.js RxStorage**.
 [Read more](./rx-storage-dexie.md)

-### PouchDB

-The PouchDB RxStorage is based on the [PouchDB](https://github.com/pouchdb/pouchdb) database.
-It is the most battle proven RxStorage and has a big ecosystem of adapters.
-PouchDB does a lot of overhead to enable CouchDB replication which makes the PouchDB RxStorage one of the slowest.
-[Read more](./rx-storage-pouchdb.md)

 ### LokiJS

 The LokiJS based storage is based on the [LokiJS](https://github.com/techfort/LokiJS) database.